 In the case of planned caesarean sections, you will normally be given an epidural or spinal anaesthetic.
 You can be awake during the operation, but you will not be able to see what the doctors are doing and you will not feel any pain.
 You will hear the child’s first cry, you will be able to see and, whenever possible, hold your child immediately after it is born.
 Your companion will also be able to attend the operation and experience it with you.

-As soon as your child is born, he or she will be cleaned up and placed on your chest if you are well enough.
-Skin-to-skin contact is good for both mother and child.
+As soon as your child is born, he or she will be dried and placed on your chest if you are well enough.
+Physical skin-to-skin contact between mother and child immediately after birth is important both for establishing breastfeeding and for bonding.
+Your partner can also contribute with skin-to-skin contact if you are not able to do so.

 Emergency caesarean section